Athletic Training (MS)

 Why Earn a Master of Science in Athletic Training at Indiana State?

 Indiana State’s Athletic Training MS program is one of the oldest programs in the United States (founded in 1969).
 The program has over 3,000 alumni working in all athletic training settings in multiple countries.
-Over 20 athletic trainers associated with Indiana State University are members of the National Athletic Trainers Association Hall of Fame.
+More than 20 athletic trainers associated with Indiana State University are members of the National Athletic Trainers Association Hall of Fame.

 The Athletic Training MS program provides an advanced, innovative education in the profession.
 Students who earn their Master of Science in Athletic Training at Indiana State are well prepared to practice at the top of their license as ethical, inclusive, culturally competent, and highly skilled athletic trainers.